renatalantos/booking-system/README.md

         [Error after opening hours validation attempt](https://github.com/renatalantos/booking-system/blob/main/restaurant/documents/screenshots/errors/Validate%20opening%20time.JPG)

     3. On the booking form, all fields are required, user cannot submit the form without filling in all fields.
 However, only Customer name and number of customers have an asterisk behind them.
 I assume the formatting and styling of the form fields is done by the crispy form tags.
 I noticed that when I changed the model for the form field in models.py, the asterisks were taken away in some cases.
+In future I would like to correct this validation.

     [No asterisk on form beside import field yet field is required](https://github.com/renatalantos/booking-system/blob/main/restaurant/documents/screenshots/dilemmas/Booking%20form%20no%20asterisk%20yet%20fied%20is%20required.JPG)